DakotaRo/Collaborative_AI_attempt2/README.md

 September 7:
 Finished setting up java
-Borrowed the code from the article listed on September 5 -->
+Borrowed the code from the article listed on September 5 Talked to Seward and decided to work on the Unity game before continuing research on genetic algorithms

+-->